The three steps below provide detailed information on how the bail process works.

 2. Contact PG-13 Bail Bonds (818) 373-4444

-After the bail amount is set, the first thing to do is contact Peter at PG-13 Bail Bonds for free initial bail information.
+After the bail amount is set, the first thing to do is contact Peter at PG-13 Bail Bonds with well over 18 years experience for free initial bail information.
 We will put our expertise and experience to work for you immediately.
 Simply provide us with some basic information like the defendant’s name and the name of the jail or city where they are located.

 3. Processing & Finalizing Release